Erin McCarthy: Professional career

-McCarthy has bowled on the PWBA Tour since its rebirth in 2015.
+McCarthy has bowled on the PWBA Tour since its rebirth in 2015, where she has won two major championships among her three total titles.

 She earned the top seed in the 2015 USBC Queens major, but finished runner-up to Liz Johnson.
 Her first professional title came at the 2018 PWBA Louisville Open.

 In 2022, McCarthy won her first major championship, climbing the ladder from the #5 seed in the televised final round to win the U.S. Women's Open on June 21.
 She has two other top-five finishes at the U.S. Women’s Open, placing third in both the 2017 and 2018 events.

+On May 19, 2026, McCarthy won her third PWBA title and second major at the USBC Queens.
+Having gained the top seed in qualifying and match play, she defeated Malaysia's Natasha Roslan in her lone televised finals match, 225–204.